momolog/rubengares/wp-content/plugins/facebook-pagelike-widget/readme.txt

 * News Pro (http://my.studiopress.com/themes/news/)

 == Changelog ==

+= Version 4.2 =
+* Facebook has deprecated language URL, so now added static json file to read languages.

 = Version 4.1 =
 * Now you can add individual widget into Page or Post using shortcode.